CyCoreSystems/ari-proxy/README.md

 #### Subject structure

-The NATS subject prefix defaults to `ari.`, and all messages used by this proxy will be prefixed by that term.
+The NATS/RabbitMQ subject prefix defaults to `ari.`, and all messages used by this proxy will be prefixed by that term.

 Next is added one of four resource classifications: